jonahoffline/Tickblaze.Scripts/docs/docs/tutorials/toolbar-menu-item.md

 ## 1. Update your project file

 - Ensure your project targets Windows and enables WPF support.
-- Add these lines to your `.csproj` file:
+- Make these changes in your `.csproj` file:

     ```xml
     <PropertyGroup>